aniruddha0pandey/Always_On_Top/README.md

 - [ ] The Prompt should be opened at right corner other than (X, Y) ≡ (0, 0).

-You could contribute to this repo by working on these milestones.<br/>
+You could contribute to this repo by working on these milestones.
+<br/><br/>

 ## Motivation
 As if for third point the below *HotKey Script* can be implemented.